pgdurand/Bioinformatics-UI-API/README.md

 It depends on several thrid-party libraries as stated in the NOTICE.txt file provided with this project.

+##Link with BioJava

+Have in mind that this library can be a nice friend to [Biojava](http://biojava.org): Sequence objects from Biojava can be converted quite easily to Sequence objects from [Bioinformatics Core library](https://github.com/pgdurand/Bioinformatics-Core-API) for the purpose of using this [Bioinformatics UI library](https://github.com/pgdurand/Bioinformatics-UI-API).
+See [Biojava Convertor Project](https://github.com/pgdurand/BiojavaConvertor) to review how to do that.

 ##Once upon a time was: VisualBlast

 During Summer 2004 I was asking myself how easy it could be to rewrite in Java the original [VisualBlast software](http://www.ncbi.nlm.nih.gov/pubmed/9283755) written in C for the MS-Windows platform.